 Dalen Wakeley-Smith writes and teaches about race, ethnicity, and migration in the 20th century.

 Wakeley-Smith has authored articles for the Journal of American Ethnic History and Critical Romani Studies.
-He is currently working on a chapter for an edited volume, The Romani Atlantic, and helps run a Queens based educational and cultural arts non-profit called Rom Sam Yehk (We Are One) www.romsamyehk.org.
-Before coming to Washington University Wakeley-Smith was a Global American Studies Postdoctoral Fellow at Harvard University.
-Wakeley-Smith earned his Ph.D. from the University of Michigan in Anthropology and History.
+He has contributed a chapter to the forthcoming collection from Cambridge University Press entitled The Romani Atlantic, and is an editor and contributor on the Oxford Handbook of Romani History from Oxford University Press (2028).
+Wakeley-Smith also helps run a Queens based educational and cultural arts non-profit called Rom Sam Yehk (We Are One) www.romsamyehk.org and serves as a consultant for businesses, non-profits, and media companies related to his expertise.